 If you would like to discuss HR roles you are looking to fill in your organisation, please do get in touch with me at email@example.com

-Andy Selway MCIPD – HR Specialist Recruiter & Managing Director - Clearcut Recruitment
+Andy Selway MCIPD – Specialist HR Recruiter & Founder, Selway Search HR

-Or why not join us at our Free ‘Corporate & Cocktails’ HR Events in London.
+Or why not join us at our Free ‘Corporate & Cocktails’ HR Events in London (powered by Selway Search HR).
 Click HERE.